jatindersingh93/jatinder-singh-back-end-IS24/README.md

 # IS24 Full Stack Developer Technical Test

 # Introduction
-This is a RESTFUL api app running using Django 1.3.6 and Python 3.6.5.
+This is a RESTFUL api app running using Django 3.1.2 and Python 3.6.5.
 Running locally will require python 3.6.5 and pip installed on machine.

+# Technology
+ - Python@3.6.5
+ - Django@3.1.2
+ - djangorestframework@3.14
+ - psycopg2-binary@2.9.6

 ## Structure